Kyrgyzstan Travel Budget 2026: What It Really Costs

 Comfort$100+Best hotels and lodges, car with driver throughout, private guides

-Yurt camp, per person$15–22Includes dinner and breakfast — the best value in the country
+• Yurt camps charge $15–22 per person including dinner and breakfast — the best value bed in the country.

-Note the yurt math: $15–22 per person at Song-Kul or on Issyk-Kul’s south shore includes two hot meals, so a yurt night often costs less than a guesthouse plus restaurant dinners.
-Our Song-Kul guide lists camps worth booking.
+Run the yurt math once and it changes how you plan: $15–22 at Song-Kul or on Issyk-Kul’s south shore includes two hot meals, so a night in a yurt in the mountains frequently works out cheaper than a guesthouse room plus a restaurant dinner back in town.
+Our Song-Kul guide lists camps worth booking by name.

 • Cafe/chaikhana meal (lagman, plov, manty + tea): 250–450 KGS ($3–5)